-Ajvarski, Sweet Pepper
+Ajvarski Sweet Pepper

-Here’s a really outstanding roasting pepper from eastern Macedonia.
+Here’s a really outstanding roasting pepper from North Macedonia.
 Two-foot, stocky plants are covered in 6- to 7-inch, broadly wedge-shaped pods that ripen green to deep, rich red.
 These peppers are incredibly fragrant and tasty.
 When you throw half a dozen on your grill, everybody in your neighborhood will smell them!
 These thick-fleshed traditional peppers are roasted on flat metal stoves, peeled, then ground into a traditional relish called ajvar, which is eaten spread on bread, often with sirenje, a local cheese similar to feta.
 Nearly every rural household puts up a supply of ajvar for winter eating.
-In autumn, Macedonians flock to the markets in fertile valleys in the east to buy bushels of the best aromatic roasting peppers from the local villages.
+In autumn, North Macedonians flock to the markets in fertile valleys in the east to buy bushels of the best aromatic roasting peppers from the local villages.
 The original seed was a gift from the students in the villages of Kalugeritsa and Zleovo.